helix-foundation/currency/contracts/governance/monetary/README.md

 If the user submits the wrong index or cumulative sum, the root hash will be wrong.
 To simplify verification of trees, the number of nodes is always a power of two, and the extra nodes must have account, ECO voting power, and sum set to 0.
 The time window (`CHALLENGING_TIME`) for challenging a root hash submission is one day.

-To achieve it we need to establish a correct root hash for every generation.
+To achieve it, the protocol needs to establish a correct root hash for every generation.
 Since the construction of an ordered list of all accounts would be expensive on the chain, the purpose of this contract is to allow the third party to propose a root hash correctly representing Merkle tree of all the accounts arranged as described above and let other parties verify submissions and challenge it in case the submission is wrong.

 #### Events